 Life and death events are an everyday occurrence so the environment is exhilarating, fast paced, and often challenging.
 Emotions range from success with celebration to occasional tears.
 An ST’s shining moment might come from being specifically requested by a respected surgeon.
 Unlike LVNs or PTAs, relationships with patients tend to be very brief, yet very rewarding.
 The relationships formed among the OR team are very strong.
 Every day is a new experience.

-ST is No. 82 among America’s 100 Best Jobs according to US News and World Report.
-ST positions are expected to grow by 12 percent between 2016 and 2026, which is double the growth of the average profession.
+ST positions are expected to grow by 7 percent between 2019 and 2029, which is double the growth of the average profession.
 Advances in medical technology have made surgery safer, and more operations are being done to treat a variety of illnesses and injuries.

 With additional education, STs can become Licensed Surgical Assistants (LSAs).
 LSAs perform limited surgical procedures such as opening and closing incisions, implanting devices, and graft harvesting.
 Many STs go on to be product experts for surgical device companies, working in the OR to train surgeons in new technologies.
 Because of the growth of the profession, STs are in high demand as educators.